-Jan Schaumann is a Staff Information Security Engineer at Twitter.
-He has also worked in both small and large environments, including Etsy and Yahoo!.
+Jan Schaumann is a professional System Administrator and Information Security Engineer, with many years of practical experience from working at places like Twitter, Etsy and Yahoo!.
 He holds a BS and MS in Computer Science from Stevens Institute of Technology.

 Jan was the System Administrator for the Department of Computer Science (initially) and the Imperatore School of Sciences and Arts (ISSA) at Stevens Institute of Technology from 09/2001 until 07/2006.
-During that time, he was also the instructor for the classes Advanced Programming in the UNIX Environment and Aspects of System Administration (the syllabus, course outline and goals for which he developed).
+During that time, he began teaching the classes Advanced Programming in the UNIX Environment and Aspects of System Administration (the syllabus, course outline and goals for which he developed).
 Jan is currently working on a course book for this class.

 Jan is also one of the developers of the NetBSD operating system, where, amongst other things, he used to manage the NetBSD Project's participation in Google's Summer of Code program.